sebfried/Backup_GitHub/README.md

 The script will:

+- Create a `backup` directory in the same location as the script.
-- Create directories for your account and each organization.
+- Set up directories for your account and each organization.
-- Clone repositories if they don't exist locally.
+- Clone repositories if they don’t already exist locally.
 - Fetch and pull updates for existing repositories.

 ---